zaphosting/docs/docs/minecraft-firststeps-java-bedrock-comparison.md

 ## Conclusion

 We hope this guide helped you gain more knowledge about this wonderful game and decide which version you'll begin exploring the vast open world on.
-Luckily, if you are still debating which to pick, our [Change the game](gameserver-gameswitch.md) guide allows you to quickly and easily switch the game on your game server, which means you can easily try out both!
+Luckily, if you are still debating which to pick, our [Game Change](gameserver-gameswitch.md) guide allows you to quickly and easily switch the game on your game server, which means you can easily try out both!